Story at a glance:

 At 13 stories tall the HOAS Tuuliniitty building houses 165 student apartments as well as standard residential amenities.
 It is owned and operated by the Helsingin Seudun Opiskelija-Asuntosäätiö—a student-housing provider in Helsinki.

-Designed by Yvan Blouin Architecte, the Origine residential building in Quebec stands 134 feet tall and extends 13 stories off the ground.
+Designed by Yvan Blouin Architecte, the Origine residential building in Quebec is 134 feet tall, with 13 stories.
 At the time of its opening in 2017 Origine held the record for tallest mass timber residential building in the world.

-When the tower was first proposed in 2014, however, constructing a 13-story mass timber building was practically unheard of.
-Quebec’s construction codes all but ruled out wood in projects over 4-stories tall, as it was necessary for them to be fire resistant—something timber isn’t traditionally great at.
+When the tower was first proposed in 2014, constructing a 13-story mass timber building was practically unheard of.
+Quebec’s construction codes all but ruled out wood in projects exceeding four stories tall, as it was necessary for them to be fire resistant—something timber isn’t traditionally great at.

-Fortunately, the team behind the project persisted and developed adequate equivalent measures to ensure that Origine could be built from timber without jeopardizing occupant safety in the process.
-Ultimately, mass timber was able to be used on all thirteen of Origine’s floors—black spruce CLT was used for the load-bearing walls, shear walls, flooring, and roof, while glulam timber beams and posts make up the structural system.
+The team behind the project persisted and developed adequate equivalent measures to ensure that Origine could be built from timber without jeopardizing occupant safety in the process.
+Ultimately mass timber was able to be used on all 13 of Origine’s floors.
+Black spruce CLT was used for the load-bearing walls, shear walls, flooring, and roof, while glulam timber beams and posts make up the structural system.

 Today Origine houses 92 apartment units and continues to set an example for tall-timber construction in Canada.

 With a frame and envelope composed entirely of wood, Sensations is an inspiring example of how engineered timber may be used in place of high-emission materials like concrete and steel.
-In fact, the only concrete in the building, used for stairs and the ground floor recovery charges, is there to meet regulation requirements.
+The only concrete in the building, used for stairs and the ground floor recovery charges, is there to meet regulation requirements.

 From there the majority of the building—including all load-bearing walls—is constructed from CLT and features a glued-laminated beam-to-beam structure.
 Wood is used for the exterior cladding up to the fourth floor, after which point it transitions into aluminum paneling.